laurenwinkley/Monopoly-TextAdventureGame/README.md

 # Monopoly-TextAdventureGame
-This is a Text Adventure Game inspired by Monopoly using Java
+This is a Text Adventure Game inspired by Monopoly using Java.